Spring Boot and Content Negotiation - XML and JSON Representations

 What is Content Negotiation?

-REST stands for REpresentational State Transfer.
+REST is an acronym that stands for REpresentational State Transfer.

 A resource can have multiple representations